 Priority appointments are provided for patients meeting clinical criteria.

-Clinic Appointments: Appointments are based on clinical priority and availability of the client.
+Appointments are made on clinical priority.
 Wait times depend on the acuity of the presentation and risk of deterioration without intervention.
 Incomplete referrals reduce accuracy and efficiency of referral prioritisation.
 This can result in delays in access.

 For use by health professionals only